 During the old days, “grain was exported outwards from the silo.
 The MOCAA creates a place where African art can return and from where it will not leak away.”

 Executive Director, Chief Curator, Koyo Kouoh, has 20 years’ of international experience.
-A native of Dakar Senegal, she’s developed art programs and curated contemporary African art in London and New York.
+Kouoh is a native of Dakar Senegal.
+During her impressive career, she’s developed art programs and curated contemporary African art in London and New York.

 - El Anatsui – Ghana